Elementals Collection: Chapter Two - Water

 Sterling silver, aquamarine, clear quartz and Australian opal Enna necklace from Michelle Pajak-Reynolds’s Elementals Water Collection.

-The Elementals Collection is an exploration of my love for color, texture, and the metaphysical power of the six elements: Fire, Water, Air, Earth, Metal, and Ether.
-Each chapter of this collection explores one element through the lens of contemporary jewelry that channels its unique energy and symbolism.
+The Elementals Collection grew out of my love for color, texture, and the deeper energy of the six elements: Fire, Water, Air, Earth, Metal, and Ether.
+Each chapter focuses on one element and translates its energy and symbolism into contemporary, wearable jewelry.

-Every design in this chapter is a flowing expression of elegance—an invitation to connect with the quiet strength and depth that water represents.
+Every design in this chapter is meant to flow with ease, inviting you to connect with the quiet strength and depth that water carries.

-As with all my designs, every material in the Elementals: Water collection was intentionally chosen for its energy and meaning:
+As with all my work, every material in Elementals: Water was chosen with intention, both for its beauty and its energy.

-• Aquamarine – Evokes the sea and encourages happiness, hope, and calm
+Aquamarine calls to the sea and encourages happiness, hope, and calm.

-• Australian Opals – Enhances clarity, insight, and positive transformation
+Australian opal supports clarity, insight, and positive transformation.

 Michelle Pajak-Reynolds